prog4biol/pfb2019/README.md

 > The 3 values are independently accesses and immediately printed.
 They are not stored in a variable.

-If you want to access the values in reverse, use negative indices.
+If you want to access the values starting at the end of the list, use negative indices.
 ```python
 >>> codons = [ 'atg' , 'aaa' , 'agg' ]
 >>> print(codons[-1])